My Shadow Pages

-My Shadow Pages is the first album released by Nick Hexum, lead singer of the band 311.
-This surprise album was announced via socials on July 18, 2013, and was released on October 1, 2013.
-It was a very different approach to music than heard by Hexum in the past, lending its self toward jazz and jam band.
+My Shadow Pages is the solo debut album released by American musician Nick Hexum, best known as lead singer of the band 311.

+This surprise album was announced via social media on July 18, 2013, and was released on October 1, 2013.
+It was a very different approach to music than the hard rock of 311, instead being influenced by soft jazz and jam band styles.
+The cover art is reminiscent of the influential designs of Reid Miles for jazz label Blue Note records of the 1950s and ‘60s.

 Writing and recording

-Hexum brought on several musicians to his project, whether for writing of for performing.
+Hexum brought on several musicians to his project, whether for writing or for performing.
 His live band included his multi-instrumentalist brother Zack Hexum, drummer Gary Novak, keyboardist Luke Miller, and bassist Andrés Rebellón from Colombia (who Hexum discovered at a Musicians Institute audition).

 As for writing this album, Hexum wrote with his bandmates as well as Sam Hollander, Tim Pagnotta, Kevin Griffin, and more.

 Promotion

 The first song released from this album was "Blame the Sky" via an early listen on Yahoo!.

 The second listen was "Sideways" on Fuse TV.

 The third came in form of a lyrics video released on YouTube for "Super Natural".